stellar/basic-payment-app/README.md

 An example payments application demonstrating integrations of various features and SEPs in a user-facing product.

 The project is built using SvelteKit.

+## Where to Start?

+talk about where a dev might find a useful place to start exploring the codebase

+## Building

+`yarn dev` and so forth

+## Companion Tutorial

+link to the tutorial in the documentation

+## Companion App

+This isn't just a codebase, it's a fully functioning testnet wallet!
+Check it out here: <https://basicpay.pages.dev>

 The default readme that was generated is preserved below:

 ## create-svelte